wfaler/mimir/docs/sources/operators-guide/run-production-environment-with-helm/_index.md

    ```

 3. Add the following YAML snippet to your
-   values file, to send metamonitoring telemetry from Mimir:
+   values file, to send metamonitoring telemetry from Mimir.
+Change the URLs and credentials to match your desired
+   destination.

    ```yaml
    metaMonitoring: